-Portland is home to 52 breweries and counting — more than any other city on earth.
+Portland is home to more than 75 breweries and counting — more than any other city on earth.
 Since the early 1980s, Portland brewers have been hard at work, pioneering the craft beer movement with fresh ingredients like Willamette Valley hops and barley and Bull Run water.
-Along with bustling brewpubs and a calendar overflowing with beer-themed events, their innovative, tasty brews help the city to continually earn its “Beervana” nickname.
+Along with bustling brewpubs and a calendar overflowing with beer-themed events, their innovative brews help the city to continually earn its “Beervana” nickname.

-Portland’s beer buzz began in 1984 when both BridgePort Brewing and Widmer Brothers Brewing opened facilities in what is now the Pearl District, not far from where Henry Weinhard’s brews were made as far back as the 1860s.
-Today, both BridgePort and Widmer offer tours and have bars that serve taster trays, though Widmer has since moved its brewery to North Portland, conveniently located along the Yellow MAX light rail line.
+Portland’s beer buzz began in 1984 when both BridgePort Brewing (now closed) and Widmer Brothers Brewing opened facilities in what is now the Pearl District, not far from where Henry Weinhard’s brews were made back in the 1860s.

 The second wave

 Agile upstarts are always welcome in Portland’s brewing community, and in the 1990s, a series of newcomers helped keep the city’s beer scene fresh.
-For example, Lompoc Brewing has been around since 1993, continually adding beers, like its dark, rich Lompoc Special Draft, to its repertoire, and locations, like Sidebar, a limited-release tasting room, to its roster.
-In 1994, Lucky Labrador Brewing Company started pouring concoctions like their rich and creamy Black Lab Stout, when the first of their four locations opened to the public (and their pooches).
+For example, Lompoc Brewing, around since 1993, is continually creating new beers and locations, like Sidebar, a limited-release tasting room.
+In 1994, Lucky Labrador Brewing Company started pouring concoctions like their rich and creamy Black Lab Stout when the first of their four locations opened to the public (and their pooches).

-Meanwhile, cyclists spin their wheels at the vast selection of organic beers offered by Hopworks and the newer Hopworks BikeBar.
+More recently, the vast selection of organic beers offered by Hopworks and the newer Hopworks North Williams Pub and Beergarden have been drawing rave reviews since they started brewing in 2008.
 The “eco-brewpub” is powered with 100% renewable energy; at the BikeBar you can help generate the building’s electricity by pedaling away on two stationary bikes.
-When it’s time to refuel, enjoy a delicious pizza and a a thirst-quenching Organic Hub Lager, which has won awards around the world.
+When it’s time to refuel, enjoy a delicious pizza and a thirst-quenching Organic Hub Lager, which has won awards around the world.

-Part aging room, part pub, the Cascade Brewing Barrel House is a 7,100-square-foot emporium of beer that specializes in distinctive sour beers.
-Every Tuesday at 6 p.m., they tap a new barrel, providing the perfect pairing for their selection of smoked meats, nuts, salads and sandwiches.
-Their expansive patio is a favorite destination on summer evenings.
+Part aging room, part pub, the Cascade Brewing Barrel House is a 7,100-square-foot (660 sq m) emporium of beer that launched in 2010 and quickly gained attention for its distinct specialty sour beers.
+Every Tuesday at 6 p.m. they tap a new barrel, and their expansive patio is a favorite destination on summer evenings.

-The 10-barrel Coalition Brewing has its own pub across the street, where they serve up tasty pints like their Loving Cup Maple Porter.
-Coalition’s pilot program also periodically produces recipes designed by Portland’s daring homebrew community.
+The 10-barrel Coalition Brewing serves up tasty pints of brews like Loving Cup Maple Porter in their tasting room, open Friday–Sunday.
+Coalition’s pilot program also periodically produces recipes designed by Portland’s ambitious homebrew community.

-A favorite hangout for Northeast Portland residents, Migration Brewing serves up pub food that pairs exquisitely with its handcrafted beers like their Lupulin IPA, a citrus-tinged blend of Centennial, Simcoe, Crystal and Cluster dry hops.
+A favorite Northeast Portland hangout, Migration Brewing handcrafts beers like Lupulin IPA, a citrus-tinged blend of Centennial, Simcoe, Crystal and Cluster dry hops.